Submissions

 Conjectures and Refutations

-A section that promotes debate among scholars that consists of a statement article and 3 to 4 brief reactions to it, followed by the author's reply to critics.
+This section promotes debate among scholars that consists of a statement article and three or four brief reactions to it, followed by the author's reply to critics.

 Science for Legal Proceedings

-A section that will introduce the latest scientific developments relevant to legal fact-finding
+This section introduces the latest scientific developments and analyses relevant to legal fact-finding.

 Iuris Prudentia